Some posts contain compensated links. Please read this disclaimer for more info.

 Wander Around Krk Town

 For local history, culture and architecture, you can’t beat Krk Town.
-The island’s namesake town, Krk’s history goes back to Ancient Greece and Rome, but all its current buildings are much younger.
-The main attractions in Krka Town are Krk Cathedral of the Assumption of Mary, featuring a wide variety of styles, and the castle of the Frankopan family.
+The island’s namesake town, Krk’s history goes back to Ancient Greece and Rome, but its current buildings are much younger.
+The main attractions in Krka Town are Krk Cathedral of Mary’s Assumption, featuring a wide variety of styles, and the Frankopan family’s castle.
 This castle with its towers is the setting of a series of summer concerts.

-There are a handful of excellent beaches in Krk as well, ideal to counterbalance all that cultural immersion with a casual, laidback time near the water.
+There are many excellent beaches in Krk as well, ideal to counterbalance all that cultural immersion with a casual, laidback time near the water.

 Drink Cocktails In Ancient Catacombs